 Although anyone can experience this phenomenon, there certainly are societal and institutionalized factors that impact women at disproportionate rates, particularly those of color (BBC.)

 Women often experience a crippling amount of work-related anxiety that men do not.
 Why?
-This is known as the Confidence Gap.
+This is the Confidence Gap.
 Feelings of inadequacy and self-doubt in men, particularly white men, often go away due to validation received over the years.
 Expert in the Imposter Syndrome, Valerie Young, explains that “The more people who look or sound like you, the more confident you feel.
 And conversely, the fewer people who look or sound like you, it can and does for many people impact their confidence.”
-There are more men in higher-up positions, hence there are more role models for them to look up to and identify with.
+There are more men in higher-up positions.
+Thus, there are more role models for them to look up to and identify with.